Xenoreaper/Better-Fullscreen-for-Windows/README.md

 Makes fullscreen applications utilize another virtual desktop instead of forcing themselves over all other applications

 ## To Do
-- make windows consistently move to a new desktop
+~~- make windows consistently move to a new desktop~~ ~~- make windows actually move back to the primary desktop~~ ~~- solve issue of windows closing all together upon leaving fullscreen or changing their handle, hindering the removal of added desktops~~
-- make windows actually move back to the primary desktop
+~~- make program not throw you back onto a different desktop because you're switching to another one~~

-- solve issue of windows closing all together upon leaving fullscreen or changing their handle, hindering the removal of added desktops
+## Issues
-- make program not throw you back onto a different desktop because you're switching to another one
+- Firefox uses different handles???
+Multiple instances of Firefox cause handle problems

 ## Changelog
 ### 0.1.3